 September 1970 and Michael Eavis, dairy farmer of Somerset, England, is hosting a pop, folk and blues festival at his place.
 It all seems a fun idea despite his wife’s assertion that he was being ‘silly’, knowing nothing about how to do so.

-The band that perhaps most culturally signified the spirit of the age those 50 years back on Eavis’s farm was an ensemble called Quintessence.
+But the band that perhaps most culturally signified the spirit of the age those 50 years back on Eavis’s farm was Quintessence.